uniwebcms/uniweb-module-sdk/docs/api.md

 ## useGetProfile(profileType, contentId) ⇒ <code>Profile</code> \| <code>false</code>
 Create a React state-effect combo to trigger the initialization of a profile so that all of its data can be accessed via the at() method.
+It is different from useLoadProfileBody() in that it takes a profileType and contentId as parameters instead of a profile object.

 **Kind**: global function
 **Returns**: <code>Profile</code> \| <code>false</code> - Returns the profile object once it is in a complete (ready) state.